PranitDethe/GfG-160--160-Days-of-Problem-Solving/Non Repeating Character/README.md

 ## Problem Statement

 Given a string `s` consisting of lowercase Latin Letters.
 Return the first non-repeating character in `s`.
-If there is no non-repeating character, return `s`.
+If there is no non-repeating character, return `$`.

 **Note**: When you return `$` driver code will output `-1`.